LesOCR/mediocr-website/contents/about.md

 MediOCR has been created and is maintained by a team named Les OCR.
-The name is a reference to the name of our previous project group, [Deimos](https://deimos-ga.me).
+The name is a pun related to the name of our previous project group, [Deimos](https://deimos-ga.me).

 The team is composed of four members: Cyril Chemla, Louis-Paul Dareau, Erenus Dermanci, Manuel Huez and Hyeong-Jun Yu.
 We are all from the 2018 international class at Epita.